Migration from Exchange Server to Office 365

 - MAPI CDO (MAPI Client and Collaboration Data Objects; required on all systems, except for systems with coexisting 32-bit MS Outlook 2013 or older).

 The installation wizard will guide you through the whole installation process.
 After the installation is finished, remember to activate the program.

 If you would like to perform a migration by using a CSV file containing source and target mailbox pairs, follow the steps provided in this article.
 Once you import the CSV file, go to step 4 below to continue configuring your migration job.

 Step 1: Connect to the source server

-If you want to configure connection to the source Exchange Server via EWS, read this article for guidelines.
+If you want to configure a connection to the source Exchange Server via EWS, you need to complete these three steps:

 Step 2: Select mailboxes you want to migrate and define target connection

 After successfully configuring the source connection, you will get back to the migration job wizard.